-- Specify whether by default new MIDI items are created as REAPER media ite - items are created as REAPER media items (the default) or .MID files. - Specify how your edits to imported .MID files are to be interpreted that is, whether to apply your edits only to the item in the REAPER project file or also to the original file on your disk. - Set the default behavior for imported multichannel MIDI files as multichannel on a single track, as single-channel items on multiple tracks, or always prompt to ask.
+- items are created as REAPER media items (the default) or .MID files. - Specify how your edits to imported .MID files are to be interpreted that is, whether to apply your edits only to the item in the REAPER project file or also to the original file on your disk. - Set the default behavior for imported multichannel MIDI files as multichannel on a single track, as singlechannel items on multiple tracks, or always prompt to ask.